ibm-cloud-docs/vpc/par-creating.md

 # Creating public address ranges
 {: #par-creating}

-You can create a public address range by defining its size and, optionally, specifying a VPC to associate with it in any availability zone within the account.
+You can create a public address range by defining its size and optionally, specifying a VPC to associate with it in any availability zone within the account.
 {: shortdesc}

 If the VPC is deleted while it is bound to a public address range, the address range continues to exist and can be bound later to a different VPC in any availability zone.